microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/industrydata-industrydatarun-start.md

 ## Response

-If successful, this action returns a `202 Accepted` response code.
+If successful, this method returns a `202 Accepted` response code.

 ## Examples